KaliyevArsen/AI-classification-of-abdominal-diseases/README.md

 # Description

-AI model based on ResNet50, acc = 100%, also integration into telegram bot, original dataset was deleted, to get it write to telegram @KaliyevArsen
+AI model based on ResNet50, acc = 100%, also integration into telegram bot, original dataset was deleted, so to get it write to telegram @KaliyevArsen, or you can ask for a pre-trained model

 # Installation